 Website View searches keywords found in any website bio or captured description

-Use double quotation marks to search for an exact phrase.
+Use double quotation marks to search for an exact phrase in the Keywords in Text field.

 Example: